Computing Representations for Lie Algebraic Networks

 \subsection{Group Representations and Equivariant Machine Learning}

 Group theory provides the mathematical framework for describing symmetries and building equivariant ML models.
 Informally, a symmetry group $G$ is a set of invertible transformations $\alpha, \beta\in G$ which can be composed together using a product operation $\alpha\beta$.
 We are interested in continuous symmetries for which $G$ is a {\it Lie group}.
 In prior constructions of Lie group-equivariant models, {\it group representations} are required.
-For a group $G$, an $n-$dimensional (real) group representation $\rho: G\rightarrow \R^{n\times n}$ is a mapping from each element $\alpha \in G$ to an $n\times n$-dimensional matrix $\rho(\alpha)$, such that for any two elements $\alpha, \beta \in G$, we have $\rho(\alpha)\rho(\beta) = \rho(\alpha\beta)$.

-Two parallel techniques have been developed for implementing Lie group equivariant neural networks.
-The first approach was described in general by \cite{generalHomogeneous}.
-For the latter approach taken by \cite{tensorFieldNets,cormorant,bogatskiy2020lorentz}, convolutions and nonlinearities are performed directly on the {\it irreducible} representations of the group, which we define in section~\ref{ssection:liegroup representations}.
-A common thread in these works has been to utilize existing formulas derived for the matrix elements of these irreducible representations.
+For a group $G$, an $n-$dimensional (real) group representation $\rho: G\rightarrow \R^{n\times n}$ is a mapping from each element $\alpha \in G$ to an $n\times n$-dimensional matrix $\rho(\alpha)$, such that for all pairs $\alpha, \beta \in G$, we have $\rho(\alpha)\rho(\beta) = \rho(\alpha\beta)$.
+Several approaches to implementing Lie group equivariant neural networks have been developed in the literature and we defer to \cite{weiler2021coordinate} for a comprehensive review.
+Here, we consider the approach taken by \cite{tensorFieldNets,cormorant,bogatskiy2020lorentz}, in which steerable convolutions and nonlinearities are performed directly on a field of {irreducible group representations} (irreps), which we define in section~\ref{ssection:liegroup representations}.
+These works utilize existing analytic formulas derived for the matrices of these representations.
 However, these formulas are only available for specific Lie groups where the representation theory is well-understood.
 A more convenient approach for extending equivariance to novel Lie groups would utilize an automated computational technique to obtain the required representations.
-The primary contribution of this work is such a technique.
+Our primary contribution is such a technique.